Consent of Landlord Required Sample Clauses

 AutoNDA by SimpleDocs

 Consent of Landlord Required. (a) If Tenant proposes to make any Transfer, Sublease or Pledge it shall immediately notify Landlord in writing of the details of the proposed Transfer, Sublease or Pledge, and shall also immediately furnish to Landlord sufficient written information and documentation required by Landlord to allow Landlord to assess the business to be conducted in the Leased Premises by the person to whom the Transfer, Sublease or Pledge is proposed to be made, the financial condition of such person and the nature of the transaction in which the Transfer, Sublease or Pledge is to occur.
-If Landlord determines that the information furnished do not provide sufficient information, Landlord may demand that Tenant provide such additional information as Landlord may require in order to evaluate the proposed Transfer, Assignment or Pledge.
+If Landlord determines that the information furnished does not provide sufficient information, Landlord may demand that Tenant provide such additional information as Landlord may require in order to evaluate the proposed Transfer, Assignment or Pledge.

 Consent of Landlord Required. (a) If Tenant proposes to make any Transfer, Sublease or Pledge it shall promptly notify Landlord in writing of the details of the proposed Transfer, Sublease or Pledge, and shall also promptly furnish to Landlord sufficient written information and documentation reasonably required by Landlord to allow Landlord to assess the business to be conducted in the Leased Premises by the person to whom the Transfer, Sublease or Pledge is proposed to be made, the financial condition of such person and the nature of the transaction in which the Transfer, Sublease or Pledge is to occur, provided, that it shall be deemed unreasonable for Landlord to require more than three (3) years of financial information.
 In the event Landlord fails to disapprove of such Transfer, Sublease or Pledge within ten (10) business days of Landlord’s receipt of the information required by this Section 9.3(a), Landlord shall be deemed to have approved of such Transfer, Sublease or Pledge.
 It shall be deemed reasonable for Landlord to withhold its consent to a Transfer or Sublease for any of the following reasons: (i) a proposed transferee has managerial skills, or an operational, business history or financial capacity inadequate with respect to the obligations under this Lease, as determined by Landlord in its reasonable discretion; and/or (ii) the character and reputation of the proposed transferee or sublessee is not reasonably satisfactory to Landlord; and/or (iii) the occupancy of the Leased Premises by the proposed transferee or sublessee would likely violate a provision of this Lease or any other lease or agreement in effect prior to the date of this Lease concerning the Building or the Property.
 Tenant shall provide Landlord with all information reasonably requested for Landlord to accurately evaluate the person to whom the Transfer or Sublease shall be made.

 Consent of Landlord Required.
-Any matter or thing requiring the consent of the sublessor under a sublease shall also require the consent of Landlord herein, if Landlord’s consent is required under this lease.
+Any matter or thing requiring the consent of the sublessor under a sublease shall also require the consent of Landlord herein, if Landlords consent is required under this Lease.

 Consent of Landlord Required.
 9.4 Landlord’s Rights in Event of Assignment or Sublease